whyyorlantaken/ATLAS-Open-Data-Challenge/README.md

 - Yorlan Males-Araujo

 ### Problem
-In short, the problem consisted of choosing one (or more) of the notebooks listed [here](https://nbviewer.org/github/atlas-outreach-data-tools/notebooks-collection-opendata/tree/master/13-TeV-examples/python/), and make the physics and code parts of it accessible for a student that might not necessarily be that familiar with the topics that the notebooks touch on.
+In short, the problem consisted of choosing one (or more) of the notebooks listed [here](https://nbviewer.org/github/atlas-outreach-data-tools/notebooks-collection-opendata/tree/master/13-TeV-examples/python/), and make the physics and code parts of it more accessible to, for example, a student that might not necessarily be that familiar with the topics the notebooks touch on.
+This might be done by expanding the documentation via adding equations, references, diagrams and *clear explanations*.
+Additionally, a good translation of the work into the Spanish language was requested in order not to limit the number of people that can be reached.